Afghanistan: Taliban free detained journalists held in Kabul while working for UNHCR | DW | 11.02.2022

 Two foreign journalists and Afghans working with the UN Refugee Agency (UNHCR) have been released after news broke about their detentions on Friday.

-The Taliban-appointed deputy minister of culture and communications, Zabihullah Mujahid, wrote on Twitter they were detained cause they didn't have documents that properly identified them as UNHCR.
+The Taliban-appointed deputy minister of culture and communications, Zabihullah Mujahid, wrote on Twitter that they were detained because they did not have documents that properly identified them as UNHCR.
 He said they were freed after their identities were confirmed.

 The UNHCR said they were "grateful to all who expressed concern and offered help."